dominicarrojado/dominicarrojado.github.io/posts/how-to-create-your-own-otp-input-in-react-and-typescript-with-tests-part-2.md

 });
 ```

-I hope the comments helped in explaning the new codes.
+I hope the comments helped in explaining the new codes.

 Alright, save the changes above and check your terminal, the coverage now should look like this: